 Most of the above, at least the details, are self-explanatory, I hope. (if not, PLEASE ASK!).
 What’s not obvious is why I do it this way.
 Put simply, I do not believe in grades.
 To be more specific, I think grades and grading get in the way of people learning.
+I’m also firmly of the conviction that learning, real learning, cannot be quantitatively measured.
 Students get focused on short-term regurgitation of details for some test.
 Students get anxious.
 I want you learn about economics because the more you know, the better you can navigate your life – regardless of your chosen profession.
 It can be interesting.
 But grades get in the way.
 More importantly, my research on learning and pedagogy tells me that we can’t quanty and reliably measure learning.

 If I had my way, I wouldn’t have them.
 But I can’t do that.
 The school requires that I do grades.
 The schools you transfer to expect that LCC professors are assigning grades.
 So here’s my solution.

 I can’t measure directly what you’ve learned.
 I can’t identify or measure the AH-HA! moment you’ll have.
-What I can do, is lay out a process – a sequence of steps and activities – that I know with high degree of confidence will lead to learning about economics.
-That’s largely readings and doing the worksheets.
+What I can do, is lay out a process – a sequence of steps and activities – that I know with high degree of confidence will lead to learning about economics. (for you budding business majors, this concept is actually the core continuous quality improvement processes).
+That process is largely readings and doing the worksheets.
 Some concepts in economics aren’t well grasped until you actually try to use them to analyze something.
 That’s why the worksheets.
 That’s also why the worksheets can be repeated as many times as you wish.
 Do it till you get it or until you’ve given up and decided the opportunity cost of seeking those last 2 points isn’t worth it.